A Style-Based Profiling Framework for Quantifying the Synthetic-to-Real Gap in Autonomous Driving Datasets: Experiments

 \subsubsection{Sim-to-real Gap Quantification}

 The results for sim-to-real methods are presented in Table \ref{tab:sim2real}.
 The smaller the value, the more effective the sim-to-real method.
 Visualization results for photorealism enhance series are shown in Fig. \ref{fig:epe} and for CARLA2Real series are shown in Fig. \ref{fig:carla2kitti} and Fig. \ref{fig:finalcarla2real_city}.
 The enhanced images exhibit lower $\mathit{SEDD}_1$ and $\mathit{SEDD}_2$ values, indicating that our proposed method effectively quantifies the impact of sim-to-real translation.
+By providing a continuous quantitative measure, our metric allows researchers to precisely compare the effectiveness of different adaptation strategies (e.g., differentiating the superior performance of EPE over CUT), thereby serving as a definitive benchmark for guiding algorithm selection.